HTML5 Content

 The origin of an HTML file executed outside of a web server is "file://".
 By default, many servers will prevent requests from said origin to be executed, as an ongoing process to prevent XSS (cross-site scripting) attacks.

-If you are managing the remote server to which your HTML file is pointing, make sure that the header Access-Control-Allow-Origin is set to "*".
+is set to "*".
 This will allow the origin of the requester to be anything.
 Doing so, however, may introduce a security risk, so Broadsign suggests to add custom headers in your request that will allow the remote server to authenticate the requester as legitimate.
 The custom header can be a token that the remote server will verify and either accept or refuse the connection.

 If your web redirect ad copy produces an HTTP error -- whether client (4xx) or server (5xx) -- the player will skip to the next item in the loop.
 Skipping the content ensures that neither error messages nor black screens appear on your monitors.